 You will also need proof that you meet the residency requirements.
 In addition, you will be expected to obtain medical evidence.

 If you need any help making a sexual abuse claim through the CICA, call our advisors.
-They could put you in touch with our panel of expert sexual abuse claims solicitors if your claim seems valid.
+They could put you in touch with our expert sexual abuse claims solicitors if your claim seems valid.

 You may wish to have the support of a specialist sexual abuse solicitor when making a claim.
 A solicitor can help you navigate the process and ensure that all aspects of how you’ve been affected are covered.